-Differences between Screening and Diagnostic Exams
+Differences Between Screening & Diagnostic Exams

 Our polygraph examiners at Ferland and Ranhoff Professional Associates have extensive experience administering diagnostic and screening polygraph examinations.
 Diagnostic Polygraph Examinations differ from Screening Examinations, such as Pre-Employment or Post Conviction Sex Offender Examinations in that Screening Examinations focus questions on an examinee’s different behaviors.
-As an example, the focus of the examination questions may be specific to driving under the influence of alcohol, thefts, or cheating in school, each of which are completely different behavioral targets.
+For example, the focus of the examination questions may be specific to driving under the influence of alcohol, thefts, or cheating in school, each of which has completely different behavioral targets.

-On April 9, 2015 a Federal ruling was made on the admissibility of polygraph evidence by a United States District Court Judge in U.S. v.
+On April 9, 2015, a Federal ruling was made on polygraph evidence’s admissibility by a United States District Court Judge in the U.S. v.
 JESUS HERNANDO ANGULO MOSQUERA.
 This ruling now allows polygraph results and testimony to be used to corroborate or impeach testimony as evidence as long as certain criteria were met.

 The polygraph examiner’s background, training, experience, and type of polygraph examination utilized were important factors in this ruling.
 We bring this to our client’s attention so that an informed decision can be made when deciding which type of polygraph examination should be utilized.

 Our examiners at Ferland and Ranhoff Professional Associates are ready to provide polygraph examinations to our clients to resolve issues concerning civil, criminal, pre-employment, Post-Conviction Sexual Offender Examinations or any other appropriate issues where polygraph examination would be beneficial.
 We are polygraph professionals committed to Quality, Professionalism, and Excellence.